WHAT IS A DEDUCTIBLE IN HEALTH INSURANCE

 Why Would You Opt For Deductibles?

-You must be wondering what is the purpose of deductibles after all, as they make you bear the expenses to some extent.
-Please know that deductibles bring down the amount of premium which you pay for your health insurance policy.
+You must be wondering what the purpose of deductibles is after all, as they make you bear the expenses to some extent.
+Please know that deductibles bring down the amount of premium that you pay for your health insurance policy.

-In case your health insurance plan does not have a minimum deductible amount, you are free to decide the amount of deductible which you will be paying while making claims.
-Deductibles vary as per the regulations of different insurance companies.
+In case your health insurance plan does not have a minimum deductible amount, you are free to decide the amount of deductible that you will be paying while making claims.
+Deductibles vary according to the regulations of different insurance companies.
 A deductible can either be the percentage of the total health coverage amount, or it can be a flat amount.

 Types Of Deductibles You Should Know About

-• Voluntary Deductible: A voluntary deductible is the amount that the insured choses by himself.
-Different policy holders chose different amounts as it depends totally on the financial affordability of the policyholder.
+• Voluntary Deductible: A voluntary deductible is the amount that the insured chooses by himself.
+Different policyholders chose different amounts as it depends totally on the financial affordability of the policyholder.

 • Compulsory Deductible: This is the minimum amount that is already fixed by the insurer.
 The insured needs to pay this amount from his own pocket.